kylemo94/kylemo94.github.io/projects/SharkDB.md

 date: 2017-12-08
 labels:
   - Database
+  - Microsoft Access
   - SQL
 summary: I developed a database for an aquarium concentrated on sharks.
 ---

 <img class="" src="/images/SharkDBExample.png">

+## Background
-For this project, I needed to develop a theoretical database for a subject of my choice.
-I chose to develop a database for sharks at an aquarium.
+For this project, I needed to develop a theoretical database for a subject of my choice and chose to develop a database for sharks at an aquarium.
+This project was created using Microsoft Access.
 I created 4 tables that had primary and secondary keys so that there were relationships between tables.
 I filled all tables with at least 20 pieces of data.
 I also created queries of things a person working at an aquarium might want to see.
 For an example there is an employee schedule table.
 Also, I created forms in the database so that data insertion would be easier.

+## Experience
 By completing this project I became familiar with creating tables using SQL as well as joining tables.
 I was able to identify relationships between tables.
 This project required lots of planning to organize the tables how I desired.
 To avoid redoing the database more than twice, an Entity-Relationship diagram was created to help organize the tables before actually creating the